-These are what you want for a holiday party: buttery puff pastry tartlets topped with oven-roasted pears, balsamic-caramelized red onions and goat cheese crumbles.
+These are what you want for a holiday party: buttery puff pastry pear tarts topped with balsamic-caramelized red onions and goat cheese crumbles.
 A drizzle of spicy chili-honey puts it over the top.

-While we love (love!) throwing parties around the holidays, we inevitably get so busy that what we envisioned as a relaxed morning of prepping nibbles ends up being a scramble to get food on the table before our famished guests start experimentally sprinkling salt and pepper on the cats.
+Here’s how we fell in love with pear tarts.
+While we love throwing parties around the holidays, we inevitably get so busy that what we envisioned as a relaxed morning of prepping nibbles ends up being a scramble to get food on the table before our famished guests start experimentally sprinkling salt and pepper on the cats.
 That’s when a time-saver like puff pastry sheets becomes our best friend in the kitchen.
 In fact, the day before a party, we often defrost a box just on the off chance that we’ll need to make more vittles.
 It’s a matter of minutes to throw a few ingredients onto a pastry square and bake it.

 We recently found a combination that requires a little more prep time, but is so worth it: roasted pears, caramelized red onions, goat cheese and chili-infused honey.
 It’s so satisfying that these tarts, maybe with a simple cheese board, are all you need to wow and satisfy your guests.
 The toppings can be made in advance and even assembled the day before, so all you need to do the day of the party is pop them in the oven.
 Easy peasy.

 Also, don’t forget to check out our tips for buying and cooking pears below.
 The variety you buy matters!

 The great thing is that several of the elements can be made days, even weeks in advance.
 The caramelized onions can be made a day or two ahead, the pears can be roasted the hours or even the day before, and the chili honey will last for weeks in the refrigerator.
 You can even assemble the tarts, cover them with plastic wrap, and refrigerate them overnight.
 Then when you’re ready, brush the edges with egg and bake them off.